Camberwick Green, Trumpton and Chigley

 And not just black doughnuts,but sado-masochism too ( some bakery ! )

-Which is visible in quite a few frames,when the doughnuts aren't either flush to his hand or it's masked by the bag.
+Visible in quite a few frames,when the doughnuts aren't either flush to his hand or it's masked by the bag.

 Still with Mr.Carraway .... have a look at the wall behind him,above left .... and also,right.